Sea Peoples: Ramesses II narrative

 Possible records of sea peoples generally or in particular date to two campaigns of Ramesses II, a pharaoh of the militant 19th Dynasty: operations in or near the delta in the second year of his reign and the major confrontation with the Hittite Empire and allies at the Battle of Kadesh in his fifth.
 The years of this long-lived pharaoh's reign are not known exactly, but they must have comprised nearly all of the first half of the 13th century BC.
 (Note: Uncertainty of the dates is not a case of no evidence but of selecting among several possible dates.
 The articles in Wikipedia on related topics use one set of dates by convention but these and all dates based on them are not the only possible.
 A summary of the date question is given in Hasel 1998, which is available as a summary at Google Books.)

 In his Second Year, an attack of the Sherden, or Shardana, on the Nile Delta was repulsed and defeated by Ramesses, who captured some of the pirates.
 The event is recorded on Tanis Stele II.
 (Note: Find this and other documents quoted in the Shardana article by Megaera Lorenz at the Penn State site.
 This is an earlier version of her article, which gives a quote from Kitchen not found in the External Links site below.
 Breasted 1906, which can be found on Google books, gives quite a different translation of the passage.
 Unfortunately, large parts of the text are missing and must be restored, but both versions agree on the Sherden and the warships.)
 An inscription by Ramesses II on the stela from Tanis which recorded the Sherden raiders' raid and subsequent capture speaks of the continuous threat they posed to Egypt's Mediterranean coasts:

 the unruly Sherden whom no one had ever known how to combat, they came boldly sailing in their warships from the midst of the sea, none being able to withstand them.

 The Sherden prisoners were subsequently incorporated into the Egyptian army for service on the Hittite frontier by Ramesses and fought as Egyptian soldiers in the Battle of Kadesh.
-Another stele usually cited in conjunction with this one is the "Aswan Stele" (there were other stelae at Aswan), which mentions the king's operations to defeat a number of peoples including those of the "Great Green (the Egyptian name for the Mediterranean)".
+Another stele source is the "Aswan Stele" (one of several stelae at Aswan), which mentions the king's operations to defeat a number of peoples including those of the "Great Green" (the Egyptian name for the Mediterranean).